AMeriluoto/Minefinder/README.md

 Because of the lack of documentation and poor layout, this project serves as a reminder on the types of practices I need to avoid in the future.

+I highlighted the solutions in green for the first game for the sake of demonstration.

 The game can be accessed here: https://minesweeper-1.anttimeriluoto.repl.co/